FIFA 22 ratings: De Bruyne, Grealish & Manchester City's best players revealed

 Manchester City have only grown stronger in FIFA 22 as their title-winning journey last year and summer transfer activity have boosted the squad's video game abilities.

-Not only are the very best players on the team, such as Kevin De Bruyne and Ederson, rated among the best in the world, but the quality of depth is also a sight to behold as there are a whopping 18 players above an 80 rating.
+Not only are the very best players on the team, such as Kevin De Bruyne and Ederson, rated among the best in the world, but the quality of depth is also a sight to behold as there are a whopping 18 players of at least an 80 rating.

 What are the specific strengths and weaknesses of this heavyweight group?
 Goal brings you all the details about how they measure up on EA Sports' new game.